Conditional Decoding

 Note

-Default: If --prefix is not set, no prefix is used and decoding behaves exactly as before (backwards compatible with existing models).
+Default: If --pnc_prefix and --lang_prefix are not set, no prefix is used and decoding behaves exactly as before (backwards compatible with existing models).

 Usage